tmobile/magentaA11y/_checklist-native/alert.md

 screenreader:
   name:  |
-    The dialog describes its purpose or title if any (On launch with iOS.
+    The alert describes its purpose or title if any (On launch with iOS.
 Often with first swipe on Android or intial focus is on CTA)
   role:  |
-    May identify itself as a modal, dialog, drawer, sidebar, panel, popover, menu or alert.
-Confining the user within the modal communicates the context to the screen reader user that there is a modal present
+    May identify itself as an alert.
+Confining the user within the modal communicates the context to the screen reader user that there is an alert present
   state: |
-    When open, other content is inert.
-Expands/collapses, closes/opens states are typically announced for a menu, drawer, sidebar, panel or popover
+    When open, other content is inert

 settings:
   text resize: |